monkeyK1n9/multistepform/README.md

   - [Contribution](#contribution)

-> *Note*: This project is build for a job interview, but you can use it however you want
+> *Note*: This is just a frontend project.
+You can customize the form as you need.
+>
 > You can also give me a star if you find it useful.

 # Introduction